KastnerRG/Read_the_docs/docs/project7.rst

 **30 points:** Functionally correct design.
 You will get full credit if we are able to build your blocks without any effort.
 You need to report the throughput of the final design.

-**60 points:** Pynq Demo.
+**60 points:** Pynq demo.
 You will get full credit for clear audio output and an RMSE less than 1e-6.

 **10 points:** Report.

-**Bonus:** Integrate your design with the base overlay to make use of audio instance on the Pynq Board.
+**Bonus:** Integrate your design with the base overlay to make use of audio instance on the Pynq board.
 More information about the audio module on Pynq Z2 can be found `here <https://pynq.readthedocs.io/en/v2.3/pynq_libraries/audio.html>`_ and `here <https://pynq.readthedocs.io/en/v2.3/pynq_package/pynq.lib/pynq.lib.audio.html#pynq-lib-audio>`_.
 Detailed description of the BaseOverlay can be found  `here <https://pynq.readthedocs.io/en/v2.3/pynq_overlays/pynqz2/pynqz2_base_overlay.html>`_.